Cost of French Doors

 Location of Property

-Window fitters charge about £14 an hour.
-However, their rates vary depending on where you live.
+Door fitters charge about £14 an hour, but their rates vary depending on where you live.
 In London and the southeast in general, labour rates tend to be higher than the rest of the country.
-In fact, window fitters in these regions charge about 20% more than in the most rural areas of the UK.

-On the contrary, the cost of hiring a window fitter is generally lower in Scotland, the north of England, and Northern Ireland.
+The cost of hiring a door fitter is generally lower in Scotland, the north of England, and Northern Ireland due to the lower cost of living.

 Ease of Access